jonathanjthomas/PestDetect/README.md

 2. IBM Cloud Object Storage stores the Machine Learning Model on the Watson Studio
 3. IBM Container Registry stores the Docker Image of the Flask Backend and the Nginx Server.

-The Depoyment of the Backend service is done using the IBM Cloud CLI, Docker CLI and Kubernetes CLI.
+The Deployment of the Backend service is done using the IBM Cloud CLI, Docker CLI and Kubernetes CLI.

 1. IBM Cloud CLI was used to login into docker and kubernetes.
 2. Docker was used to build the docker image of the Flask Backend and the Nginx Server.